Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

-Models (2) to (4) were additional ones.
-They were almost the same as model (1), but they did not include an indicator for lockdown, the number of governor tweets, and state-specific time trends, respectively.
-As mentioned above, the reason why model (1) controlled the presence of lockdown and the number of governor tweets was that they were considered mediator variables, and the present study was not interested in the causal effect via these variables.
-However, it has been pointed out that when there is a variable U that affects both the mediator and dependent variables, controlling the former can lead to a biased causal estimation, where the independent variable affects the dependent variable via the variable U \parencite{Rohrer2018}.
-As it was unknown whether such a variable U existed, the present study estimated models (2) and (3), which did not include the mediator variables.
-Furthermore, because including a time trend in a model has the disadvantage that it might reduce its parsimony, the present study estimated model (4), which did not include state-specific time trends.
+Models 2-4 were additional constructs.
+In Model 2, $\ln(\textit{GovernorPosts}_{st} + 1)$ was omitted, while in Model 3, \textit{Lockdown} and \textit{Mask} were omitted.
+As mentioned above, Model 1 controlled for $\ln(\textit{GovernorPosts}_{st} + 1)$, \textit{Lockdown}, and \textit{Mask} because they were considered mediator variables, and the present study was not interested in the causal effect via these variables.
+However, it has been pointed out that when an unobserved variable U affects both the mediator and dependent variables, controlling for the former can lead to a biased causal estimation (see Elwert \& Winship, 2014; Rohrer, 2018) .
+As it was unknown whether such a variable U existed, the present study estimated Models 2 and 3, which did not include these mediator variables.

+Model 4 additionally included $\textit{StateFE} \times \textit{Trend}$, which represented state-specific time trends.
+This can capture regional characteristics that linearly evolve over time. \footnote{A time trend is a quantitative variable that takes the values 1, 2, 3, ..., and 365, for day 1, day 2, day 3, ..., and day 365, respectively.
+A state-specific time trend is an interaction between a state dummy and a time trend (see Angrist \& Pischke, 2014; Carpenter, 2005; Friedberg, 1998) . }

-The linear regression models were estimated with OLS.
-Then, two-tailed \textit{t}-tests on the coefficients of the independent variable were conducted at a significance level of .05.
+The linear regression models were estimated with OLS, and \textit{t}-tests on the estimated $\beta_1$ were conducted at a significance level of \textit{p} = .05.